Sainsbury's urged to up pay to match cost of living

 A spokeswoman for Sainsbury's said: "We pay more than many of our competitors, and across the board colleague feedback has been positive to our pay review.

-"As we balance the needs of all our stakeholders, particularly in the light of the current cost of living challenges that many people in the UK face, it is vital that we not only pay our colleagues fairly but that we are able to invest significantly to offer customers great value," she added.
+"As we balance the needs of all our stakeholders, particularly in the light of the current cost of living challenges that many people in the UK face, it is vital that we not only pay our colleagues fairly but that we are able to invest significantly to offer customers great value."